 School Payment Solutions

-Central Kitsap School District has and online payment system for the Breakfast and Lunch Program.
+Central Kitsap School District has a new online payment system for the breakfast and lunch program.

 In order to complete registration, you are required to add one student to your account.
 However, once your account is active, you can login and add any number of additional students to your account.